Local Outreach Opportunities

 Through St. Paul’s Alternative Christmas program, you can give others a gift that impacts lives around the world.
 Very simply, Alternative Christmas enables you to support a ministry or organization and provide your recipient with a holiday card to show that a donation was made in his or her name.
 For more information, contact Joan Zimmer or Heather Bodenschatz.

-On Wednesdays during Penn State’s fall and spring semesters, St. Paul’s hosts the Bread Basket Community Kitchen.
+*Due to COVID-19 precautions, Bread Basket is currently closed until further notice* On Wednesdays during Penn State’s fall and spring semesters, St. Paul’s hosts the Bread Basket Community Kitchen.
 This free community-wide lunch offers soup, bread, and pastries from 11:00 am to 1:00 pm in the Social Room.
 All are invited to join the community for lunch, and volunteers are always welcome!
 Contact Patsy Nelson for more information.

 Campus Ministry – Wesley Foundation